kyberias/pelican2mqtt/README.md

 ## Integration with Home Assistant

+Once the program is running and MQTT topics are updating on the MQTT broker, the information can easily be used in Home Assistant.

+Pelican2mqtt doesn't yet support MQTT discovery.
+Configuration must be performed manually.

 ### MQTT sensors

-Pelican2mqtt doesn't yet MQTT discovery.
-Configuration must be performed manually.

 Temperature and other status sensor can be added to HA by adding the YAML definitions for the sensors in the system's configuration.yaml from
 [this file](ha/configuration.yaml).